aerospike/kubernetes-operator/docs/Manage-TLS-Certificates.md

 kubectl apply -f aerospike-cluster.yaml
 ```

-## TLS Certificate Rotation
+## Rotate TLS Certs

-To change the TLS certificate, update the Secret which contains the certificate info.

-First, update the TLS file(s) which contain the certificates and keys.
-Use the same filename(s) you originally added to the Secrets folder.
+To change the TLS certificate, first update the TLS file(s) which contain the certificates and keys.
+Use the same filename(s) you originally added to the `secrets` folder.

 Then update the Secret from that folder with the command: